developerMe1/MSLoveCalculator/README.md

 # MSLoveCalculator
-This is a simple Love Calculator for Android.
+This is a simple Funny Love Calculator for Android.